 (London, UK time zone)

-Days until 4th ILA International Day of Listening
+The 4th ILA International Day of Listening is TODAY!

 This year’s IDL theme is based on listening first for similarities – what we have in common.
 That’s what we mean by “listen for common ground”.
 Once two people have found common ground and priorities (and are surprised by the number of them), it is far easier to discuss differences, points of disagreement or conflict, in a mature and respectful way.